JonanthaW/RandomDAT101/README.md

 ## :thinking: What is this project about?

-The goal of this project is to create a random data generator with a wide range of values for keys and values in a given object.
+The goal of this project is to create a random data generator with a wide range of options for keys/values in a given subject.
 There are several languages and options available for use.
-This source code is available to everyone.
+The source code is available to everyone.

-When executing the script or making a request to the API (Possibly in the future?), the user will be able to choose one of the different possibilities of content that will be generated and fed in a JSON with all information available.
+When executing the script or making a request to the API (Possibly in the future?), the user will be able to choose one of the different possibilities of content that will be generated and fed in a JSON with all the information available.

 Example: Subject "HUMAN":